 Introjects feel as if they are external people, and typically are created from mirroring external people.
 System introjects are internalized parts of the system that act – think- feel – believe themselves to be the exact image of the external person that they are replicating, except they often believe they are the actual person (and not the replication).
 They may adamantly believe that they are a different person from the survivor-self, complete with a different body from the survivor.
 These parts contain a lot of memories, factual information, emotional realities for how it was like to be near the outside person.

-13. Parts that contain the programming / mind controlled messages.
+13. Dissociative Parts who contain the programming / mind controlled messages.

 These parts are often created by design and on purpose by organized abusers.
 These parts are given specific learnings that function as “rules” to control the survivor’s overall behavior.
 They are often separate from the host parts, and quite hidden within the depths of the system.
 The other system parts will experience their influence, but have trouble recognizing them as specific alters.

-14. Parts that hate the mother or father.
+14. Inside Parts who hate the mother or father.

 Hating the parents may be a difficult dilemma to address, especially since there will be parts of the person that naturally love their parents.
 However, years of repeated abuse and neglect can create the need for parts to contain the hatred felt towards parents who would allow such atrocities to happen to their child.
 Refusing to claim the parents or adamantly denying that the mother or father is their mother or father is another option.

-15. Parts that are created along the lines of family dynamics.
+15. DID Parts who are created to follow the lines of family dynamics.

 Some survivors will internalize their family into their own DID system.
 You might find internal replicas of the sisters, brothers, parents, aunts, uncles, grandparents, etc. The family dynamics will be played out in a variety of ways but will most obviously be noted in the way the survivor splits off their system.